georgeteo/elm-marketplace/README.md

 5. Click logo returns to homepage -- DONE
 6. Mouse pointer icon from I to < on logo -- DONE
 7. Unify filtering of category and search -- DONE
-8. Load more from server in category view.
+8. Load more from server in category view. -- DONE

 #### Non-critical